Kathleen Edwards: Personal life

-In 2004 Edwards married guitarist and collaborator Colin Cripps.
+In 2004, Edwards married guitarist and collaborator Colin Cripps.
 They divorced in 2011.
 Edwards was later in a relationship with Justin Vernon, Wisconsin-born singer/songwriter and front-man of the band Bon Iver.
 Edwards and Vernon separated in 2012.
+In 2020, Edwards married property developer Sean McAdam.
+The couple now make their home in St. Petersburg, Florida.

 Edwards stepped back from the music scene in 2014, launching a coffee house in Stittsville called Quitters along with Rick Tremblay (who was her manager when she worked in a downtown Starbucks in the 1990s).
 She insisted that she is not leaving music but just taking a break, and that the name Quitters is "kind of tongue-in-cheek".
 Quitters closed on March 6, 2022 after Edwards sold the business, so that she could return to her music career.

 As of 2018, Edwards continued to perform sporadically, including a number of new songs.
 In August 2019, following the suicide of American singer-songwriter Neal Casal, Edwards opened up on Twitter about the struggle with depression that led her to take time away from her music career.